 ImageToURL vs Cloudinary pick the right tool.

 Honest tradeoffs.
-Cloudinary is a full image transformation platform; ImageToURL is a focused CDN host.
+Cloudinary is a full image transformation platform; ImageToURL is a focused web uploader and CDN host.
 If you need URL transforms and AI ops, Cloudinary wins.
-If you pre-process once and just need a URL, ImageToURL wins at a fraction of the price.
+If you pre-process once and just need a URL, ImageToURL keeps the workflow simpler.

 | Feature | ImageToURL | Cloudinary |